Sickle Cell Disease

 This hemoglobinopathy is primarily found in individuals with African, Mediterranean, South American, Southeast Asian, and Middle Eastern lineages.
 SCD leads to lifelong morbidity and reduced life expectancy through end-organ damage.

-Although supportive care, drug therapies, and red blood cell transfusions can ease symptoms and extend lifespan, allogeneic hematopoietic cell transplantation (HCT) is the only potential cure for SCD.
-[2-7]
+Although supportive care, drug therapies, and red blood cell transfusions can ease symptoms and extend lifespan, allogeneic hematopoietic cell transplantation (HCT) is the only established potential cure for SCD.
+[2-7] The 10-year survival for patients who survive at least two years after HCT was 96% in a recent analysis.

-Data in this section have been prepared by CIBMTR® (Center for International Blood and Marrow Transplant Research), our research program.
+Data in this section have been prepared by the CIBMTR® (Center for International Blood and Marrow Transplant Research®).
+The CIBMTR is a research collaboration between the National Marrow Donor Program® (NMDP)/Be The Match® and the Medical College of Wisconsin.

 Transplant Consultation Guidelines: Hemoglobinopathies

-- With aggressive course (stroke, end-organ complications, frequent pain crises)
+- All patients with aggressive course (stroke, end-organ complications, frequent pain crises)

 - Centers for Disease Control and Prevention: Sickle Cell Disease, Data and Statistics; accessed 13 January, 2018.
 Access